 The last suggestion I can make is to come up with new ways that you can build on top of Monero.
 This could be a for-profit business like Cake Wallet or MyMonero, a new member of the Monero Ecosystem like a library, bot, or wrapper, or anything you can build that leverages the unique properties of Monero.

 It would be great to see more businesses and projects being built on top of Monero, and you could be one of those doing so!
 If you do create something, be sure to share it widely on Twitter, Reddit, and Matrix/IRC for the community to see, comment on, and contribute to themselves.

 Hopefully this guide has sparked some ideas on how you can give back to Monero using your unique skill-set, background, and experience.
 The more of the community that gives back in ways like these, the larger and more mature Monero will be and the more easily we can fulfill the goals of private, fungible, self-sovereign, censorship-resistant money.

-I look forward to hearing about things you do after reading this, so please feel free to reach out via Signal, Matrix, Threema, or email with what you’ve chosen to do or new ways you’ve thought of to contribute that could be added to this post!
+I look forward to hearing about things you do after reading this, so please feel free to reach out via Signal, SimpleX, X, or Nostr with what you’ve chosen to do or new ways you’ve thought of to contribute that could be added to this post!